QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/docker/index.md

 #### VOLUME

 It's possible to mount a [volume](https://docs.docker.com/storage/volumes/), e.g., creating a folder on the docker whose content is linked to a folder on the host.
-Adding, editing, or removing files in such folder on the docker remove them on the host.
+Adding, editing, or removing files in such folder on the docker removes them on the host.

 ```dockerfile!
 VOLUME /my_mount  # contents are the same for every container